ThirdVector3/YObject/README.md

 ## 🛠️ Quick Start
-For a quick start you can create YMonoBehaviour (NOT MonoBehaviour) class (it will be your component).
+For a quick start you need to have YGameManager and Camera with YMainCamera component on scene.
+You can create YMonoBehaviour (NOT MonoBehaviour) class (it will be your component).
 Implement there Init, Begin and Tick methods.
 - In Init you can create variables, objects, coroutines etc.
 - In Begin you can create triggers that will activate at start of game (or when group is loaded if gameobject has a group)
 - In Tick you can create triggers that will activate every tick